 RTO and RPO explained

-Together, these allow organisations to design and implement a robust disaster recovery strategy with a logical backup process, enabling them to restore every failed IT system within their targeted downtime parameters.
+These allow organisations to design and implement a robust disaster recovery strategy with a logical backup process, enabling them to restore every failed IT system within their targeted downtime parameters.

 A DR plan using RTO and RPO should be as simple as possible.